Why should I study abroad?

 How do I get started?

 The first step is to explore this website and look at the approved programs.
-You can attend a CGE Study Abroad 101 session to learn more about the process and programs.
-Also, stop by the office and speak with one of our Peer Advisors, during regular office hours, who can assist you in researching your program options via our searchable database and guide you through the process.
+You can stop by the office and speak with one of our Peer Advisors, during regular office hours, who can assist you in researching your program options via our searchable database and guide you through the process.
 In most cases, you will likely be researching program information via websites linked to our database so please be sure to read through the information carefully.

 When you are ready to apply, find your desired program, click “Apply Now” and complete the CGE application.
 At any point you can meet with a CGE Study Abroad Advisor.
 Advising appointments can easily be set up here.